playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsAkkaHttp.md

 @[](/confs/play-akka-http2-support/reference.conf)

 > **Note:** In dev mode, when you use the `run` command, your `application.conf` settings will not be picked up by the server.
 This is because in dev mode the server starts before the application classpath is available.
-There are several [[other options|Configuration#Using-with-the-run-command]] you'll need to use instead.
+There are several [[other options|ConfigFile#Using-with-the-run-command]] you'll need to use instead.